How many vertices does square have

 Area The area of a square is the product of its side length squared.
 This means you can find the area of a square by multiplying the length of one side by itself.

-See also How many months till summer 2023
+See also How many nights in rome

 In nature, squares can be found in various forms, such as the cells of a honeycomb, the paving stones of a pathway, or the tiles of a mosaic.
 The perfect symmetry and balance of squares often make them aesthetically pleasing, and they have been used in art, architecture, and design throughout history.